eberkain/Kerbpit/README.md

   * Overhead Panel
     * various controls for all onboard systems, see controls.txt
         * send commands to MFD0 to activate in-game action based on button pressed

+# SETUP
+You will need a monospace font that supports line drawing, boxes and arrows.
+I use [Unifont](http://www.unifoundry.com/unifont/index.html) in all screenshots.

+### Kerbal Operating System
+You need to install the mod and any dependencies. place all the kOS scripts into the archive folder for your install.
+KSP/Saves/Scripts typically

+### Auto Hot Key
+You have to install the AutoHotKey program to use the scripts.